casper-network/ceps/text/0019-fork-spam.md

 [unresolved-questions]: #unresolved-questions

-- Do we need to block spamming equivocators using the gossip network?
+- Do we need to disconnect spamming equivocators using the gossip network?